Anchorsify/Anchorsify.github.io/_projects/Weapon.md

 Effects: While you maintain this technique, your weapons gain the properties of your elemental affinity.
 When used against ninjutsu-based defenses, the weapon is considered to be of the relevant element to determine how effective the defense is against it.
 Additionally, it gains an additional effect based on the element chosen (listed below).
 This technique does receive your bonus to Chakra Exhaustion rolls from the Elemental Affinity ability.
 If you're using Dual Weapons, Chakra Flow applies to both of them; otherwise, only one weapon benefits from Chakra Flow at a time.
 Any weapon you pick up or draw automatically benefits from your Chakra Flow.
 If holding two non-Dual weapons, you may change which one receives Chakra Flow's effects as a Speed 0 action.
 Weapons created through jutsu can only be affected by chakra flow of their creation element.

- - Earth: Your weapon gains Stun 2, or +2 to its existing Stun.
+ - **Earth**: Your weapon gains Stun 2, or +2 to its existing Stun.
 Every time somebody already stunned is struck by your weapon, their Stun is increased by 1.
 Anyone who parries your weapon successfully suffers the Stun 2 (or +1).
- - Fire: You add 25% of your ninjutsu damage bonus to your regular damage bonus when using your weapon.
+ - **Fire**: You add 25% of your ninjutsu damage bonus to your regular damage bonus when using your weapon.
 To determine damage you multiply your attack's damage by its base speed, rather than modified speed.
- - Lightning: Any weapon that parries yours, or which yours parries, has a cumulative 10% chance of breaking and becoming unusable each time.
-Any damage reduction an opponent has is halved, and you ignore the effects of any armor they're wearing.
+ - **Lightning**: You weapon gains Paralysis 2, and you ignore the effects of any armor they're wearing.
- - Water: Your chakra can momentary liquify your weapon's physical structure, allowing it to pass through other weapons: it can not be parried by other weapons.
+ - **Water**: Your chakra can momentary liquify your weapon's physical structure, allowing it to pass through other weapons: it can not be parried by other weapons.
 Additionally, water's inherent fluidity and adaptability give you +2 Accuracy, and an additional +2 when parrying.
- - Wind: The efficacy of blocking is reduced by 25%, and your damage is considered 15% higher for the purpose of inflicting wounds upon your enemies.
-If you're successfully parried by another weapon, your attack still does 50% damage; this does not trigger any secondary effects of your attack (like status effects, such as Bleed).
+ - **Wind**: The efficacy of blocking is reduced by 25%, and your damage is considered 15% higher for the purpose of inflicting wounds upon your enemies.
+If you're successfully parried by another weapon, your attack still does 50% damage; this does not trigger any secondary effects of your attack (like status effects, or wounds).

 This is complicated slightly when two weapons augmented by Chakra Flow interact, one parrying or being parried by the other.
 In these cases, if one of the elements is strong against the other, the weaker element's Chakra Flow effects are ignored for the purpose of that parry.
 As a reminder: Fire beats Wind; Wind beats Lightning; Lightning beats Earth; Earth beats Water; and Water beats Fire.
 This doesn't apply if the parry fails (if your Water weapon fails to parry their Fire sword, it still does that extra damage to you), but in the case of Earth vs. Water, does allow an Earth weapon to attempt to parry a Water one.
 If you have an advanced elemental chakra nature (such as a Senju's Mokuton), you choose which of the two appropriate effects you're using when you activated Chakra Flow.
 For example, as a Senju you could receive either Earth's stunning or Water's accuracy and parry effects.
 You cannot change which you've chosen without ending and then re-activating Chakra Flow.
 Despite this, it's still considered to be the advanced element when put up against ninjutsu defenses.

-#### --( Nenten Tsuki - Twisting Stab )--
-The user lunges forward while turning their wrist, drilling their weapon into the opponent, using chakra to enhance their momentum.
-It is very effective at breaking an opponent's guard as you spin the weapon to go around their defense.

-- Stamina: As Weapon +4
-- Damage: As Weapon
-- Speed: As Weapon
-- Type: Melee; Piercing

-Effects: This technique reduces the effectiveness of blocking by an additional 25% (for a total of 50%, for attacking with a weapon), and increases the damage for the purposes of Wounding by +25%.
-If you miss, the Speed is increased by 4, as you lunge and lose your balance.

-#### --( Kashiwa no Hishou - Oak Flight )--
-After twirling your weapon dramatically over your head to build momentum, you slam it into your opponent and completely daze them.
-A powerful enough strike put in the right place makes it hard for the enemy to focus on you, or even gives them a bit of double-vision.

-- Stamina: As Weapon +6
-- Damage: As Weapon + 2d*
-- Speed: As Weapon +6
-- Type: Blunt

-Effects: Every 100 damage dealt by this technique gives the victim a -1 penalty to Accuracy which lasts until their next attack or accuracy roll, to a maximum of -3.
-If you deal more than 400 damage, for 50 IC whenever they attack any single target they must roll 1d2; on 1, their attack functions normally.
-On 2, they have a -3 Accuracy penalty due to disorientation and double vision.

  #### --( Hamukau Kanjin - Vital Strike )--
 Whether it be to cut someone's achilles tendon, or to lop their head off, blades have many ways to disable or execute their wielder's opponents.
 Sneaking into your opponents defenses and getting in even one good attack can change a fight, or end a life!

-- Stamina: As Weapon + X * 2
+- Stamina: +8
-- Damage: As Weapon
 - Accuracy: -X
-- Speed: As Weapon + X
+- Speed: +(2 * X)
-- Requires: Melee, Slashing
+- Requires: Slashing Melee

-Effects: X has a maximum of your STR/15, and a minimum of 1.
-This attack is an automatic called shot, and increases its damage by X*15% for the purposes of Wounding.
+Effects: X has a maximum of your STR/15, and a minimum of 1, increasing your damage for the purpose of wounding by +(X * 15)%.
+If X is 3 or more, the attack becomes an automatic called shot (without any further Accuracy penalty).

-#### --( Mawarisuto - Rotation Strike )--
+#### --( Issen - Flash )--
-Extending out a polearm, you hold one end with both hands then commence whirling and spinning the polearm around yourself in large circles!
-If it has a blade of some sort, this is even better!!

- - Stamina: As Weapon
+Invariably a swordsman will find themselves at a disadvantage due to range.
+Most shinobi would simply put down their sword and pick up some shuriken, but someone had a better idea than bothering to change weapons, and thus, Issen was born.
+It is rather simple in concept, coating their weapon's blade with chakra and then swinging--slinging, really--their sword in the direction of their enemy, which sends a crescent wave of chakra to slash at them.

+ - Chakra: (Weapon's Stamina) + 6
- - Damage: As Weapon
+ - Damage: (Weapon)
+ - Range: NDB * 2
- - Speed: As Weapon +10
+ - Speed: (Weapon) + (Weapon)/2
- - Requires: Polearm

-Effects: You may attack anyone you choose within range 3.
-If you choose to target only one person with this attack it has +2 Accuracy.
+ Effects: Because you are attacking with a wave of chakra, this attack can not be parried except by things which are capable of parrying ninjutsu (such as Ocean Shield, or Kaiten).
+By default this is a projectile wave of pure chakra, but if it is performed with a weapon that has an active Chakra Flow, the attack is converted to the appropriate element as it relates to interactions based on other elements.

-#### --( Ni no Hoshi - Two Star )--
+ #### --( Itowotoosu - Thread the Needle )--
-Opening the fan two-thirds of the way for this attack, the user lets out a strong gust of wind, hopefully blowing their opponents away!
+Attaching Ninja Wire to the end of an arrow, the shinobi fires and uses chakra to alter the course of the arrow in mid-flight.
+This makes the shot extremely hard to avoid, at the cost of leaving a wire leading back to the point of origin.

- - Stamina: As Weapon
+ - Stamina: (Weapon) + 8
- - Chakra: 20
- - Damage: As Weapon
+ - Damage: (Weapon)
- - Range: CHA/4
+ - Range: (Weapon)
- - Speed: As Weapon +5
+ - Speed: (Weapon) + 5
- - Type: Fan
+ - Type: Bow

-Effects: This uses your ninjutsu damage bonus, plus half your physical damage bonus.
+Effects: Every 10 yards you are from the opponent when firing adds +1 to the Accuracy of this attack.
+Using this technique expends an amount of ninja wire equal to the distance between you and its target.
+After this attack is resolved, you are automatically removed from stealth (if you were hidden to begin with).

  #### --( Jouro Senbon - Raining Needles )--
 This technique requires an umbrella and a plethora of needles!
 Filling them all into tiny spring-loaded compartments, they all fire out as the umbrella is thrown into the air, spinning.
 The user helps direct the needles with their chakra, though only enough to make sure the needles spread out well or hit their targets.

- - Chakra: 20
+ - Chakra: 24
- - Stamina: 10
- - Damage: As Weapons
+ - Damage: (Senbon Multi-throw)
- - Area: 50
+ - Area: (NDB + PDB) * 2
- - Speed: 30
+ - Speed: 25
- - Type: Needles, Umbrella (Set up beforehand)
+ - Type: Senbon, Umbrella (Set up beforehand)

 Effects: Your umbrella is launched into the air, where it remains stationary.
 When first launched, and every 10 IC afterwards, for 50 IC, the umbrella showers the area with needles.
 You may selectively choose who's targeted by this technique with each volley, allowing you to exclude your allies.

 Each 'needle shower' is a senbon multi-throw, up to the max number of senbon you can multi-throw (which is 1 without the appropriate ability).
 You must load the full number of senbon this technique will use into it ahead of time; if it runs out of needles early, it stops.

-For example, if the umbrella was firing 5 needles per 'shower', at 4 targets, you'd need a total of 546 = 120 needles loaded in the umbrella to make the full 6 attacks (one inititally, then 5 over the next 50 IC).
+For example, if the umbrella was firing 5 needles per 'shower', at 4 targets, you'd need a total of (5 * 4 * 6) = 120 needles loaded in the umbrella to make the full 6 attacks (one inititally, then 5 over the next 50 IC).

-Targets may defend against these attacks as if they're Speed 12.
-For the purpose of damage calculations, however, they multiply your damage bonus by (the Speed you performed Jouro Senbon at)/6, rounded down.
+Targets may defend against these attacks as if they're Speed 12, and despite the area, they are considered single-target attacks against each target.
+For the purpose of damage calculations, however, they multiply your damage bonus by (the Speed you performed Jouro Senbon at)/5, rounded down.

 This selectively targets all your enemies in range.
 The senbon from this technique do 20% more damage for every previous volley from that umbrella the victim was hit by.